 KIN 660 Biomechanics

 The course is an advanced study of biomechanical concepts and their application to human movement and skill.
 The students will create hypotheses regarding the causes of particular motions and what result occurs.
+3 semester credits

 KIN 670 Kinesiology